Marine Boyer: 2023

 In June, Marine Boyer competed at the Tel Aviv Challenge Cup where she got gold on balance beam.

 In September, Boyer won her second consecutive gold medal on balance beam at the Paris World Challenge Cup.

 Boyer was named to the team to compete at the World Championships alongside Lorette Charpy, Mélanie de Jesus dos Santos, Coline Devillard, and Morgane Osyssek.
 While there Boyer contributed scores on all four apparatuses towards France's surprise bronze medal win – France's first team medal since 1950.

 2024

 In May, Boyer competed at the European Championships alongside Ming van Eijken, Lorette Charpy, Coline Devillard, and Morgane Osyssek.
 During event finals, Boyer won bronze on balance beam behind Manila Esposito and Sabrina Voinea.
 During the team final, she helped France win the bronze medal behind Italy and Great Britain.

 In July, Boyer was officially selected to represent France at the 2024 Summer Olympics alongside Mélanie de Jesus dos Santos, Devillard, Osyssek, and van Eijken.
 They finished eleventh in qualifications and did not advance to the team final.

-Personal life

-Boyer's family moved to France when she was 3 years old.